yandexdataschool/mlhep2019/notebooks/day-4/Bayesian/readme.md

-# Assignment in Sparse variational dropout
+# Assignment on Sparse variational dropout